Broughton, Scottish Borders

 Broughton is a village in Tweeddale in the historical county of Peeblesshire in the Scottish Borders council area, in the south of Scotland, in the civil parish of Broughton, Glenholm and Kilbucho and Upper Tweed Community Council.
 Broughton is on the Biggar Water, near where it flows into the River Tweed.
 It is about 7 km east of Biggar, and 15 km west of Peebles.

-The village has a post office, village store, tea room/bistro, bowling green, tennis courts, a village hall, a petrol station and a garage.
-Since 1979, the village has been home to Broughton Ales, Scotland's original independent brewery.
+The village has a post office, village store, tearoom/bistro, bowling green, tennis courts, a village hall, a petrol station and a garage.
+Since 1979, the village has been home to Broughton Ales, Scotland's original independent microbrewery.
+Most of the buildings were built by James Dickson in the 1750s, mostly using local stone.
+In 2001 the census population was recorded at 306.

 Culture

 The village is best known as the one-time home of John Buchan.
 The Biggar Museum Trust runs a museum dedicated to his life in Peebles, moving it from its original home in Broughton.
 The Museum moved to Biggar, five miles west of Broughton, and is now known as the Biggar and Upper Clydesdale Museum.
 Broughton is also home to Broughton Place, a private house built in the style of a 17th-century Scottish tower house, which was designed by Basil Spence in 1938 and incorporates decorative reliefs by architectural sculptor Hew Lorimer.
 The village contains six listed buildings.